DaleBingham/microservices-synchronous/inventoryapi/README.md

 ## API Calls

+http://localhost:3000/api-docs is the Swagger 2.0 API Documentation for this.

 GET http://localhost:xxxx/api/inventory/ gets back a JSON listing of the Inventory class.

 GET http://localhost:xxxx/api/inventory/1 gets back a JSON listing of the Inventory class for the first record.
 You must add a record to view anything.